Professor of Strategic Studies Strategic Studies (Centre for), School of History, Philosophy, Political Science & International Relations

 Robert Ayson has been Professor of Strategic Studies at Victoria University since 2010 and works in close association with the Centre for Strategic Studies.
 He has also held academic positions with the ANU, Massey University and the University of Waikato, and official positions with the New Zealand government.
 Professor Ayson completed his MA as a Freyberg Scholar to the ANU and his PhD at King's College London as a Commonwealth Scholar to the UK.
-He is an Honorary Professor with the New Zealand Defence Force Command and Staff College
+He is Adjunct Professor with the ANU's Strategic and Defence Studies Centre and Honorary Professor with the New Zealand Defence Force Command and Staff College.

 - 'Choosing Ahead of Time?
 Australia, New Zealand and the US-China Contest in Asia', Contemporary Southeast Asia, 34:3 (December 2012), pp. 338-364.

 - 'After a Terrorist Nuclear Attack: Envisaging Catalytic Effects', Studies in Conflict and Terrorism, 33:7 (July 2010), pp. 571-593.

 - 'The "Arc of Instability" and Australia’s Strategic Policy', Australian Journal of International Affairs, 61:2 (June 2007) pp. 215-231.